gmanatwk/aspnet-core-training/Module03-Working-with-Web-APIs/Exercises/Exercise01-Create-Basic-API.md

    - Add low stock alerts
    - Implement stock history tracking

-## 🤔 Reflection Questions

-1. Why do we use DTOs instead of exposing entity models directly?
-2. What's the purpose of the `[ApiController]` attribute?
-3. How does content negotiation work in ASP.NET Core?
-4. What are the benefits of using async/await in API controllers?

 ## 🆘 Troubleshooting

+**Issue**: Launch script fails to run
+**Solution**: Make sure you're in the Module03-Working-with-Web-APIs directory and the script has execute permissions: `chmod +x launch-exercises.sh`

 **Issue**: Swagger UI not showing
-**Solution**: Ensure you're running in Development mode and accessing the correct URL.
+**Solution**: Ensure you're running in Development mode and accessing `http://localhost:5000/swagger` (note HTTP, not HTTPS for development)

 **Issue**: 404 errors on API calls
-**Solution**: Check the route attributes and ensure the URL matches the controller and action routes.

-**Issue**: Validation not working
-**Solution**: Ensure `[ApiController]` attribute is present and model state is valid.
+**Solution**: Check that the application is running and you're using the correct base URL.
+The API endpoints start with `/api/products`

+**Issue**: Database seems empty
+**Solution**: The in-memory database is seeded automatically.
+If you don't see data, restart the application.

+**Issue**: Package restore errors
+**Solution**: Run `dotnet restore` in the RestfulAPI directory to ensure all packages are properly installed.

 ---

+**🎉 Congratulations!
+You've built a complete, production-ready RESTful API!**